 Clarke Gayford was raised on a farm outside Gisborne.
 With no television in the summer and a family bach in nearby Mahia, he developed a passion for surfing and fishing.
-By the age of 10, he knew the Latin, Māori and English names of most New Zealand fish.
-As he later told TV Guide, "my first memory of fishing is when I was one or two."
+By age 10, he knew the Latin, Māori and English names of many New Zealand fish.
+As he told TV Guide, "my first memory of fishing is when I was one or two."

 Boarding school at Palmerston North Boys was an unhappy experience, which he later compared to Lord of the Flies.
 He began a Bachelor of Arts at Otago University, then changed to Christchurch’s New Zealand Broadcasting School.
 Then he successfully pitched student-life show Cow TV (1999) to Dunedin’s Channel 9.

-A shift north to Auckland led to a gig as one of the original presenters on free-to-air music channel C4 — where he fronted all things youth TV, from chart countdowns to covering the Big Day Out, to backpacking adventures through South America.
-Gayford was also helping Ben Boyce and Jamie Linehan get their comical sports show Pulp Sport onto TV screens.
+A shift north to Auckland led to a gig as one of the original presenters on free-to-air music channel C4.
+Gayford fronted all things youth TV, from chart countdowns to the Big Day Out, to backpacking through South America.
+He was also helping Ben Boyce and Jamie Linehan get their comical sports show Pulp Sport onto TV screens.
 Gayford helped produce the first two and a half seasons, from a shed behind his flat.

 By the end of 2010, Gayford’s CV had him as a 'broadcast personality'.
-His radio hosting credits included The Edge, Channel Z, the drive shift on More FM, and the George FM breakfast slot.
-On screen, Gayford competed on reality show Treasure Island (1999).
+His radio credits included The Edge, Channel Z, the drive shift on More FM, and the George FM breakfast slot.
+On-screen, he competed on reality show Treasure Island (1999).
 He was a host on United Travel Getaway in 2007, and the Kiwi version of Ultimate Guiness World Records in 2008.
 In 2010 he presented the third season of Extraordinary Kiwis, where among others he profiled All Black Dan Carter, motocross champ Josh Coppins, and Kiwis working in Antarctica.

 He guested on TV's AA Torque Show and Joker Poker and was a social pages regular, alongside mate Helena McAlpine and then girlfriend Shavaughn Raukare.
 In 2009 he joined 34,684 entrants in a global contest.
 The 'Best Job in the World' tourism campaign involved caretaking an island in the Great Barrier Reef.
 Gayford made it to the final 16.